januariocosta84/januariocosta84/README.md

 My name is Januario da Costa\
--I'm beginer of fullstack developer with degree in Electronic and computer networking,\
+My name is Januario da Costa.
--Passionate about web application development and enjoy learning new technology
+I'm a full-stack developer with a degree in electronic and computer networking.
+I'm very interested in web application development and love learning about new technologies.
+Machine learning is the main topic of my research right now.